fortunate to be able to do what I love for a living. For

 Summa Cum Laude.
 Nathan is a member in good standing of both the American Planning

-Association and the Golf Writer's Association of America and is an
+Association and the Golf Writer's Association of America and is a former

 affiliate member of the American Society of